sevenam/sevenam.github.io/content/post/gitversion/index.md

 tags: [ "git", "azuredevops" ]
 ---

-Here's a guide on how to set up GitVersion in Azure DevOps and automatically work out the Semantic Version of the commit being built by leveraging your git history.
+Here's a guide on how to set up GitVersion in Azure DevOps to automatically work out the Semantic Version of the commit being built by leveraging your git history.

 ## Requirements